beuguefallou/luna/ENG.md

 ---

 > If you or someone you know is struggling, please reach out to a mental health professional or helpline in your country.
-S.E.R.E.N.A. is not a substitute for professional help.
+LUNA. is not a substitute for professional help.